golobby/orm/README.md

     e.Table("posts").HasOne(&HeaderPicture{}, orm.HasOneConfig{})
 }
 ```
 As you can see, we are defining a `Post` entity that has a `HasOne` relation with `HeaderPicture`.
-You can configure how GolobbyORM queries `HasOne` relation with `orm.HasOneConfig` object; by default, it will infer all fields for you.
+You can configure how GoLobby ORM queries `HasOne` relation with `orm.HasOneConfig` object; by default, it will infer all fields for you.
 Now you can use this relationship anywhere in your code.
 ```go
 picture, err := orm.HasOne[HeaderPicture](post)